 Computer Network Architecture - Bachelor of Applied Science

-The Bachelor of Applied Science degree in Computer Network Architecture will prepare graduates to work as computer network architects, engineers, and managers in a wide range of organizations and industries including corporations, nonprofit organizations, IT companies, and medical and research institutions.
-Students will gain a deep technical foundation in designing and implementing computer and information networks; performing network modeling, analysis and planning; and implementing advanced cloud and virtualization technologies at the enterprise level.
+The Bachelor of Applied Science degree in Computer Network Architecture will prepare graduates to work as computer network architects, engineers, and managers in designing and implementing computer and information networks; performing network modeling, analysis and planning; and implementing advanced cloud and virtualization technologies at the enterprise level.

 How to Apply

 The first cohort of students begin Spring Quarter 2018.
-The priority application deadline is Jan.
-31. Admission is selective, and applicant must have an associate’s degree in information technology or a related field.
+Admission is selective, and applicant must have an associate’s degree in information technology or a related field.
 (Download the application)

 Enrollment Point: Spring